alliecc/compressive_benchmark/README.md

 3. FCGF and D3Feat features
 4. The ground truth poses

 We haved preprocessed the results from FCGF and D3Feat into pickle files.
 The dataset is organized as source-target pairs.
-The source is the input LiDAR scan and the target is the cropped local map with initial LiDAR pose.
+The source is the input LiDAR scan and the target is the cropped local map.

 By default, we put the data in ./data folder.
 Please download the corresponding files from [[link]](https://drive.google.com/drive/folders/1kfSmi1-ZUctKj_mBj2_FwxOhyyvp6TTb?usp=sharing) and put/symlink it in ./data.
 The file structure is as follows: